DestroyerDarkNess/CityZoneText/README.md

 # CityZoneText
-A Plugin for UdrakoLoader, In GTA SA &amp; SAMP it shows you the city and the area where you are.
+A Plugin for [UdrakoLoader](https://github.com/DestroyerDarkNess/Udrakoloader) , In GTA SA &amp; SAMP it shows you the city and the area where you are.

 Everyone Knows the Well Known, Cleo Zonetext, which shows you the name of the zone you are in.